Skip to main content

 ALBIA, IOWA, JUL 14 – Seven fire departments worked through the day to contain a fire that caused partial collapse of the historic R.O.
 Cramer building, displacing residents and damaging multiple businesses.

-• A fire broke out around 8:30 a.m. on Monday at the historic R.O.
-Cramer Building in Albia's town square.
+• A fire broke out shortly after 8:30 a.m. on Monday in the historic R.O.
+Cramer Building in Albia's town square, which houses three businesses and six apartments.

-• Most of the building was intentionally knocked down to stop fire spread, responders accounted for all but one tenant, and the fire remains under investigation.
+• Most of the historic building was intentionally knocked down to stop the fire's spread, and the investigation involves multiple agencies with human remains found after the blaze.

 Insights by Ground AI